Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “I won’t be betrayed again!”

-He weathered several strikes from Saki, each breaking a few bones in the process.
+He weathered several strikes from Saki.
+The fierce pounding from each impact was enough to break a few bones in the process.

 “I will… I will… be… King…”

-As Oswald’s sword stabbed lightly into Saki’s stomach, she had countered with a stab of her own, right into the chest of Sistina’s King.
+As Oswald’s sword stabbed lightly into Saki’s stomach, she countered with a stab of her own, right into the chest of Sistina’s King.
 Her hand easily pierced right through the royal armor, and her fingertips were now poking out his back.
+This time, it was not a blow that one could shrug off with willpower.

-Oswald’s eyes started to fade as his body drooped forward.
+Oswald’s eyes started to fade as his body limped forward.
 His mouth mumbled a few barely audible words.
 Only in his mind did that statement clearly ring.

 “Maybe then… I’ll become… great… like you, Sister…”